Mental Health and Wellbeing

 Trewirgie Junior School is a Mentally Healthy School that adopts a whole school approach to mental health and wellbeing.
 We recognise the importance of good mental health order for staff, children and their families to flourish.

 We understand that good mental health helps children to learn and explore the world, feel, express and manage a range of positive and negative emotions, cope with and manage uncertainty and develop and thrive.
+Wellbeing Policy

 Our Wellbeing Team

 Our curriculum is designed to encourage children to learn through exploration and questioning.
 This approach requires children to develop resilience.
 We encourage children to ‘make mistakes’ in their learning.
 This not lonely helps them to learn better but enables them to develop greater resilience, essential for good mental health.
+We have a range of amazing books to support children.
+Here is a list of them here.

 The school’s PSHE curriculum is one where children are encouraged to question and explore.
 This open approach encourages children to be ask questions and be reflective.
 Mental Health is taught explicitly as part of our curriculum.

-As a Rights Respecting School children are taught about inequalities and rights and how to have a voice for change.
+As a GOLD Rights Respecting School children are taught about inequalities and rights and how to have a voice for change.
 These principles are at the heart of our practice and support children’s personal development and wellbeing.

 Learning to Learn